Skip to contents

 Define the effects of management actions on features across planning units.

-Effects are stored in a canonical representation in a effects table, with one row per (pu, action, feature) triple and two non-negative columns:
+Effects are stored in a canonical representation in an effects table, with one row per (pu, action, feature) triple and three main effect columns:

-• benefit: the positive component of the effect,
+• benefit: the positive component of the net change,

-• loss: the magnitude of the negative component of the effect.
+• loss: the magnitude of the negative component of the net change.

 Under the semantics adopted by this package, each (pu, action, feature) triple represents a single net effect.
 Consequently, after validation and aggregation, a stored row cannot have both benefit > 0 and loss > 0 at the same time.